martimy/clab_vxlan_frr/README.md

 ### VTEP Discovery

 VxLAN is essentially a tunnelling scheme.
-However, unlike other tunnels, a VXLAN builds a 1 to N network, not just point to point.
-VXLAN does not provide a control plane, and VTEP discovery and address learning is performed either dynamically in a manner similar to a learning bridge, or using statically-configured forwarding entries.
-The VTEP discovery [strategies](https://vincent.bernat.ch/en/blog/2017-vxlan-linux), include:
+Unlike other tunnels, a VXLAN builds a 1 to N network, not just point to point.
+VXLAN does not provide a control plane and VTEP discovery and address learning is performed either dynamically, in a manner similar to a learning bridge, or using statically-configured forwarding entries.
+The VTEP discovery [strategies](https://vincent.bernat.ch/en/blog/2017-vxlan-linux) include:

-- BUM (broadcast, unknown unicast, and multicast) flooding and address learning.
+- BUM (broadcast, unknown unicast, and multicast) flooding and address learning
 - Static L2/L3 entries
 - Multicast
 - EVPN